ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - access also via
     - Help + Support
     - Notification
+- be comprised of:
+    - Azure Service Health
+    - Azure Status
+    - Service health service
+    - Resource Health

 ### Azure Logs Analytics
 - stored in the *container* 'Log analytics workspace'. (under Azure portal)
-- a service that can collect and analyze logs of Azure services, can view all of the control plane activities. (direct the application and virtual machines logs to a central repository)
+- a service that can collect and analyze *logs and metric data* of Azure services, can view all of the control plane activities. (direct the application and virtual machines logs to a central repository)
 - possible to collect and analyze logs of Windows and Linux severs, of not only those on Azure but also on-premises and other cloud services.
 - can acquire logs by installing an agent on the targeted server, set a threshold for the collected data, and have an alert issued.
 - it makes it easier to understand the log status by aggregating the collected data on the dashboard and graphing it.